1. I don’t trust him/her with my kid(s), how can I prevent my kid(s) from seeing their other parent?

 4. I'm paying alimony, but I think my Ex is now living with the person she or he is involved with what are my options?

 First what does your divorce settlement agreement say?
 If it discusses co-habitation then you have to follow the procedure outlined in the divorce settlement agreement.
 If your divorce settlement agreement is silent on the issue of co-habitation then you have divorce case law protection and can file on that theory.
 It would be helpful in either event to have some proof, like a name or picture or P.I. report outlining the comings and goings of this co-habitant from your Ex's abode.

 5. Is it true that mother’s have an advantage in child custody battles?

 (a)Typically, when women leave a relationship they take their child[ren] with them.
-If the father goes to Court within two weeks or less of the mother taking their child[ren] out of a joint residence, he can apply to have their child[ren] returned to him because they were taken from their home without his consent.
+If the father goes to Court within six months or less of the mother taking their child[ren] out of a joint residence, he can apply to have their child[ren] returned to him because they were taken from their home without his consent.
+Do not take my word for it, read the statute NJSA 9:2-2.
 Most of the time, men take no action or they consent because they don’t know their rights and that causes a shift in the parent of primary residence status.
 The father took no action to protect his rights thus he may have forfeited his status of being in 100% simultaneous residential custody.

 (b)Typically, when men leave a relationship they leave their child[ren]with their mother.
 If the father and mother do not have a written divorce or child custody agreement and the father does not go to court to get a parenting time plan in place within a month or so of his departure, that gives him significant overnight parenting time then by taking no action he may loose a large portion of the parenting time he had.
 Again the key is to protect your rights in a divorce or child custody case.